Derricks of Triumph Hill

 Tidioute (pronounced tiddy-oot) was joined by the roughneck-filled towns of Triumph and Babylon with “sports, strumpets and plug-uglies, who stole, gambled, caroused and did their best to break all the commandments at once.”

-Fresh from the oilfield at Pithole 25 miles southwest, Ben Hogan, the self proclaimed “Wickedest Man in the World,” operated a bawdy house on the Triumph hillside.
+Fresh from the oilfield at boom town Pithole 25 miles southwest, Ben Hogan, the self proclaimed “Wickedest Man in the World,” operated a bawdy house on the Triumph hillside.

 Despite growing recognition that crowded drilling reduced reservoir pressures and production, the bonanza prompted a frenzy of drilling as investors tried to cash in on the discovery before the oil ran out.